 Your doctor may also suggest prescription vitamins that contain folate versus folic acid.
-Depending on your insurance, these options may be more or less expensive than over-the-counter varieties.
+Depending on your insurance, the costs of these options may vary in comparison to over-the-counter varieties.

 Eating foods rich in folate may help naturally support your levels of this important vitamin.
-Supplementation may still be necessary, however.
+However, supplementation may still be necessary.